Platform preview

 Observation to admit delay

-AI summary layer
+Scenario summary layer

 Executive memo draft ready